ProJensen/Microsoft-365-Lab/Lab03-MFA-Enforcement/README.md

 - Verify that the policy state was set to **On**

 This step help confirm that the Conditional Access policy was configured correctly from the administrator side.

+### Step 4B: Verify MFA Enforcement from the User Side
+- Open **office.com** and attempt to sign in using the test user account
+- Enter the user’s work email address and password
+- Confirm that the sign-in flow required additional authentication
+- Verify that the user was prompted to complete MFA-related setup or verification before accessing Microsoft 365 services

+This step helped confirm that MFA enforcement was applied from the end-user perspective.